ismiljanic/ismiljanic/README.md

 Software engineer and recent computer science graduate focused on backend and full-stack development.
 Curious about new tools, frameworks and techniques that improve how we solve problems.

-Between projects, I'm probably breaking things on purpose—prototyping new ideas, testing frameworks and exploring patterns and practices that stick.
+Between projects, I'm probably breaking things on purpose: I'm prototyping new ideas, testing frameworks and exploring patterns and practices that stick.

 ### Core Technologies